 It is that ultimate ubiquitous life brick; a constructive block of so much possibility.
 And Jake has managed to apply it beyond everyday living of carpets and floors, transposing it to the realm of arts and culture, while simultaneously finding everyday living needs Lego to live.
 Since his first sold-out show at C Gallery in 2013, Jake has gained momentum in everyday living as a Lego artist.

-And now with a new show currently displaying at LA51 Art Gallery in Paddington, we sit down and chat Lego, Lego and more Lego; popular culture’s place in society, finding art, and exactly where Lego resides.
+And now we sit down and chat Lego, Lego and more Lego; popular culture’s place in society, finding art, and exactly where Lego resides.

 As a popular culture street artist in Brisbane, what do you think reflects Brisbane’s emerging innovation in art and design?